 When a person with a disability first hears about the Disability Tax Credit (DTC), a flood of queries usually follow, like how to apply for Disability Tax Credit, Disability Tax Credit eligibility, and even their potential Disability Tax Credit amount, which all vary on a case-to-case basis.

-If you are eligible for the Disability Tax Credit and find yourself in a position where you are unable to avail all or part of this credit (because of the lack of taxable income), the Disability Tax Credit can be transferred to your spouse, common-law partner, or any other supporting person.
-Sound’s good, doesn’t it?
+If you are eligible for Canadian disability benefits, but find yourself in a position where you are unable to recover all or part of this credit (because of the lack of taxable income), the Disability Tax Credit can be transferred to your spouse, common-law partner, or any other supporting family member.

 That leaves two key questions: what are the Disability Tax Credit eligibility guidelines, and how do you apply for the disability tax credit?

 As we alluded to earlier, the answer isn’t straightforward.
 While the CRA sets rules and stipulations, the truth is anyone who qualifies for the Disability Tax Credit won’t know if they’ve qualified until the CRA processes the unique application.

 In the broadest terms of Disability Tax Credit eligibility, three conditions typically must be met to apply for the disability tax credit:

 - You must have a severe impairment in physical and/or mental functions all or substantially all of the time.

 - This impairment should have lasted or is expected to last for a continuous period of at least one year.